The six types of essential nutrients are:

-It seems to me that in today’s modern world we are quickly becoming addicted to fast and processed foods.
-These seemingly innocuous, (and often home-delivered), fast foods are usually high in sugars, salt, fats, colorings, additives, and reconstituted meats.
+It seems that we are quickly becoming addicted to fast and processed foods in today’s modern world.
+These seemingly innocuous (and often home-delivered) fast foods are usually high in sugars, salt, fats, colorings, additives, and reconstituted meats.

 They do little to satisfy the human body’s nutritional requirements and leave the body feeling unsatiated.
 Nutritionists agree that most of these products are of low nutritional value.
-The brain then requests more, fast food, to feed it’s nutritional needs and health problems and obesity quickly follow.
+The brain then requests more food to feed its nutritional needs.

 This is why it is vitally important that adults change to a more healthy and nutritious diet as soon as possible.
-Society as a whole will benefit and healthy eating would be role modeled to the young preventing further fast food addiction.
+Society will benefit, and healthy eating would be role modeled to the young preventing further fast food addiction.